Kitware/CMake/Readme.txt

 You already have a version of CMake installed
 ---------------------------------------------

-You can build CMake as any other project with a CMake-based buildsystem: run the installed CMake on the sources of this CMake with your prefered options and generators.
+You can build CMake as any other project with a CMake-based build system: run the installed CMake on the sources of this CMake with your preferred options and generators.
 Then build it and install it.
 For instructions how to do this, see http://www.cmake.org/HTML/RunningCMake.html